julelang/manual/src/common-concepts/enums/index.md

 ```

 ## Type Safety
-Enums consider themselves a data type.
+Enums are considered a data type.
 Therefore, even an enum with an int data type cannot be handled directly with an int data type.
 Enum type only considers itself as a valid type.
 Assignments and comparisons should always be of their own type.

 ### Maps